-We've reached out to experts to get our dream meanings explained so we can finally figure out that age old question - what does my dream mean?
+We've reached out to experts to get our dream meanings explained, so we can finally answer that age old question - what does my dream mean?

 Dream meanings explained

 1. Your ex

 Break-ups happen for a reason (whether they're romantic relationships or friendships) and most of us don't like to be reminded of ex-partners or friends years down the line, especially if we're happy with the relationships we have now.
 But it’s not uncommon to dream about an ex, leaving you wondering why you're being plagued by the past.